rotdrop/nextcloud-app-redaxo/README.md

   Redaxo and obtains its session cookie.
 This cookie is then echoed back (with a modified path) to the users web-browser.

-- in order to do so without SSO, the app encrypts the Redaxo credentials with a public key.
-On login, the corresponding private key is unlocked with the users password and the Redaxo credentials are decrypted
+- in order to do so without a hacked version of Redaxo which uses Owncloud in order to validate passwords, the user must have the same password in Redaxo as in Owncloud.
+This application does not store foreign auth credentials.

 - after successful login into Redaxo the Redaxo session is kept open by periodically pinging it with a page fetch (this causes traffic,